-MEETING OF THE PUBLIC TRUST BOARD - 2nd May 2019 Acute Service Collaboration on May 2019 AGENDA ITEM: 10 Report Author and Job Title: Daren Fradgley Director of Strategy and Responsible Director: Daren Fradgley Director of Strategy Improvement and Improvement Action Required Approve □ Discuss □ Inform ⊠ Ass sure 🗆 Executive Summary This paper provides a brie progress and future plans - The paper advises board in progress with other provide place to expediate this wo ers and what mea • It also highlights the progress on one operational pathway and two planned pathways.
-This paper will provide reg work in this area together • • Recommendation Board members to NOTE and discuss the c ontents of this paper. the BAF or Trust Risk Registers? please outline This paper outlines the p Collaboration programme board to mitigation the ris not agree a suitable all Economy partners it will be care model. of work and proks ks in relation to B liance approach vides assurance to the AF003 If the Trust does with the Local Health Resource implications There are no resource imp olications associat ed with this report.
-Legal and Equality and Diversity implications Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at hor me 🗵 Strategic objective this report aims to support) Partners 🗵 Value colle agues 🗆 report aims to support) Resources ⊠
+MEETING OF THE PUBLIC TRUST BOARD - 2nd May 2019 Acute Service Collaboration on May 2019 AGENDA ITEM: 10 Report Author and Job Title: Daren Fradgley Director of Strategy and Improvement Responsible Director: Daren Fradgley Director of Strategy and Improvement Action Required Approve Discuss Inform  Ass ure 🗆 Executive Summary This paper provides a brie progress and future plans The paper advises board r progress with other provid place to expediate this wo It also highlights the progre planned pathways.
+This paper will provide reg work in this area together for Acute Service nembers on slowe ers and what mea rk. ess on one operat ular updates in the Collaboration. er than anticipated sures are being put in ional pathway and two e future on planned Recommendation Board members to NOTE and discuss the co ontents of this paper.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This paper outlines the p Collaboration programme board to mitigation the rist not agree a suitable all Economy partners it will b care model. of work and pro ks in relation to B liance approach vides assurance to the AF003 If the Trust does with the Local Health Resource implications There are no resource imp lications associate ed with this report.
+Legal and Equality and Diversity implications There are no mapped imp report.
+However, all pathw undertake a full assessme ay or model chang ges will be required to Strategic Objectives (highlight which Trust Safe, high quality care 🖂 Care at hor ne  Strategic objective this report aims to support) Partners ⊠ Resources ⊠ Value collea agues 🗆